Code-Institute-Submissions/ms1-the_rolls/README.md

 # Deployment

 # Credits
+## Content
+The content on the site is my own and written by me.
+However, it should be noted that [vintageweddingscars.ie](http://www.vintageweddingcars.ie/) was used for overall inspiration on what should be included.

+## Media
 Pexels.com .
-Used for the royalty free stock photos in testimonials section.
+Used for the three royalty free stock photos in testimonials section.

+All other images are owned by me.
+Photgrapher: [David McClelland](https://davidmcclelland-photography.com/)

+## Code
 [How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
 Used inspiration from the code on this site to hide the header on the embedded google map.

-[Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) Used the code on this blog to implement the favicon images on different devices
+[Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) Used the code on this blog to implement the favicon images on different devices.

+[Bootstrap V.5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
+The code was heavily modified to suit this site.

+[Stack Overflow](https://stackoverflow.com/questions/5214127/css-technique-for-a-horizontal-line-with-words-in-the-middle).
+Code from this post was used to place the horizontal lines beside the headings.

+[Animate.css](https://animate.style/).
+Code from the documentation section of this library was used to modify the timing of the animations.

+[Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/).
+Code from this site was used as a guide to implement the favicon images on different devices.